d3s-trento/contiki-uwb/examples/glossy-test/README.md

 required by the testbed we use at the University of Trento, but the same script might be useful even with other testbeds.

+### Node ID mapping
+To use the application you should provide MAC address to Node ID mapping as described in the `../deployment/README.md` file.